Disclaimer and Recommendations

 Dog aggression is a normal trait for this breed...

 human aggression is not.

 For more information about Pit Bull type dogs, please read PBRC's Breed-Info.

-We also strongly recommend that the caretakers of any Pit Bull to be adopted thoroughly screen applicants submitted by PBRC.
+We also strongly recommend that the caretakers of any Pit Bull to be adopted thoroughly screen applicants.
 Meeting the applicant, contacting references, and a strict home check should be standard procedure before a dog is placed in a home.
 Remember, Pit Bull type dogs often attract the wrong kind of owners and vigilant screening is a MUST.

 For more information about how to provide the best care for these dogs and select the right kind of homes for them, please read PBRC's Recommendations to dog shelters and rescue organizations.